parshashu/Particle-life/README.md

 # Particle Life Simulation

-This is a particle-based life simulation implemented using Pygame.
+This is a particle-based life simulation implemented.
 The simulation demonstrates the interaction between different particles based on predefined forces.
 Each particle type interacts with others through attraction or repulsion, resulting in dynamic and emergent behavior.

 ## Features
 Particle Simulation: Simulates the movement and interaction of particles.